erg55/Simon-lab-workshop/homework/README.md

-The following command will add the number of characters contained in a line the beginning of the line
+The following command will add the number of characters contained in a line to the beginning of the line for a given file.
 ```
 awk '{ print length, $0 }' file
 ```
-#### 4. Using this can you tell me the longest two words that appears in the Origin of Species?
+#### 4. Using this, can you tell me the longest two words that appears in the Origin of Species?

 Let's use the **diff** command to compare the two word lists.
-We first should only work with the word column so cut that for each file before proceeding.
+We first should only work with the word column so cut that for each file before proceeding. **diff inverse** will output only the matching columns.

 #### 5. What's the 50th word alphabetically that is in both the Origin of Species and the lyrics?